ABRG-Models/morphologica/README.install.windows.md

 # Building with Visual Studio

 Recently, I tried compiling the morphologica tests and examples on Windows with Visual Studio 2019.
-There are a *lot* of changes that will be necessary to make the morphologica code Windows-compatible.
+There are quite a few changes that are necessary to make the morphologica code Windows-compatible.
-It may happen someday.
+However, it's going to happen - I already got several morph::Visual based program to run compiled natively with VS2019.
 Checkout the branch ```compile_vs2019``` if you would like to help.

 # Installation on Windows